xph9876/RNA-mediated_DSB_repair/README.md

 ### NHEJ pipeline

 The non-homologous end joining (NHEJ) analysis pipeline.
 Extracts DSB-sequence windows from aligned reads, and plots variation-distance graphs and variation-position histograms.
 See `NHEJ/README.md` for more details.

+### Unknown analysis

+An analysis pipline for examining the unclassified reads of the 1-DSB experiments.
+To run the analysis use the `unknown_analysis/run_all.sh` script.
+Note that the NHEJ pipeline must already have been run (particularly, the tables in `NHEJ/1_data_filter_nhej` must have been generated).
+The output tables will be written to `unknown_analysis/output`.

 ## Contact